procf/colloids-setup/05-VMD-Install-Guide.md

 For now, quit VMD by going to the VMD Main window, selecting File, and then Quit.
 When prompted whether or not to Really Quit, click Yes.
 The OpenGL Display and VMD Main windows will both close and the `startup.command` Terminal window will display `[Process completed]` but remain open.
 You can now close this Terminal window.

 *Note: You will probably get an error message from your compuer the first time you quit VMD (and occasionally other times after that) saying that VMD quit unexpectedly.
-This has to do with how VMD is opened and closed by the `startup.command` and is not a problem with VMD, but a slight incompatibility with how MacOS expects programs to work.
+This has to do with how VMD is opened and closed by the `startup.command` and is not a problem with VMD, but a slight incompatibility with how macOS expects programs to work.
 You don't need to worry about it.
 Hit Ignore.*
 <br>
 <br>
 ## Prepare VMD for Manually Installing Plugins

 We will be using VMD to open GSD files; however, GSD is a not one of the filetypes that VMD natively supports.
 We will need to manually install a plugin to allow VMD to open GSD files, and in order to do that we need to access the Contents inside the VMD application.

-*Note: This step is unique to MacOS.
-Unfortunately, the plugin configuration process for manual installation is optimized for Linux, and cannot read the filepath to the VMD application's Contents on MacOS without the following modifications.
+*Note: This step is unique to macOS.
+Unfortunately, the plugin configuration process for manual installation is optimized for Linux, and cannot read the filepath to the VMD application's Contents on macOS without the following modifications.
 If you are using Linux you should not need to do this.*

 In a Finder window, go to Applications/VMD